Namadgi/biometry-web-sdk/README.md

     console.error('Error processing video:', error);
   }
   ```
-## Advanced Usage & Best Practices
+## Advanced Usage And Best Practices
-### A Typical docAuth + FaceMatch Flow
+### Typical FaceMatch Flow
-One common advanced scenario involves document authentication (docAuth) and face matching:
+One common advanced scenario involves document authentication in onboarding face and face matching:
-1. docAuth: The user uploads a picture of their identity document (front side with the face).
+1. Face Onboarding: Capture the user’s live face or the user uploads a picture of their identity document (front side with the face)
-2. Face Onboarding or Process Video: Capture the user’s live face.
+2. Process Video: Capture the user’s live face
 3. Face Match: Compare the extracted face from the document with the user’s live face to verify identity.

 Below is a possible flow (method names in your SDK may vary slightly depending on your integration setup):